 - And if he is unable to sit.
 Then he lies on his back, supported by a pillow to incline his upper body, and stretches his legs in the direction of the Prayer, hinting at bows and prostrations.

-- If someone is unable to sit down on his side facing his chest in the direction of the Prayer.
-While indicating, then his Prayer is valid also.
+- If someone cannot sit down on his side, facing his chest in the direction of the Prayer.
+While indicating then his Prayer is valid also.
 However, sitting with one’s legs stretched is better.
 Because the hints point in the prayer direction.

 - If someone is not able to hint by his head.
 Then he delays the Prayer and does not hint by his eyes, heart, or eyebrows.

 - If someone can stand but cannot perform bowing and prostration, one does not have to stand but sits and hints at the movements.
 He may stand, but the best is to sit.

 - If someone is praying seated while performing complete bowings and prostrations due to illness.
 Became well during the Prayer, then he builds upon what has been done and conducts the rest standing (i.e., he stands where it is required.)